raspberrypilearning/s1-plenary-cc/en/step_1.md

 Here are some instructions on how to write your postcard - the instructions underlined in italics are also given on the printed postcard as well:

-<i> Choose a friend who hasn't come to Code Club yet, and write to them about Code Club.
+<i> <u> Choose a friend who hasn't come to Code Club yet, and write to them about Code Club.
 Tell them about what you have learned in Code Club.
-Then tell them some of the skills that they can learn if they come too.</i>
+Then tell them some of the skills that they can learn if they come too.</u></i>

 Try choosing someone who you think would really benefit from the experience and, especially, someone who wouldn’t usually consider attending the club.